PARKINSON’S DISEASE & SSD BENEFITS

 However, research shows that regular aerobic exercise might reduce the risk of getting the disease.
-Other studies have shown that people who consume caffeine get Parkinson’s disease less often than those who don’t normally drink caffeine.
+Other studies have shown that people who consume caffeine get Parkinson’s disease less often than those who don’t normally drink it.
 However, there is not enough evidence to prove either theory.

 DIAGNOSING PARKINSON’S DISEASE

 Currently, there is no special test for Parkinson’s disease.
 Patients with symptoms should visit a movement disorder specialist (MDS) and a general neurologist.

 A trained doctor will find a patient has Parkinson’s disease if they exhibit at least two of the core motor symptoms.
 Physicians can use brain imaging to show that you have Parkinson’s disease.

 Brain imaging is not usually used to diagnose Parkinson’s disease.
 Only select patients will undergo brain imaging because symptoms usually suggest whether or not they have Parkinson’s disease.